 Photos from the following morning…

 The track to Sealy Tarns is constructed with steps (2200 of them apparently).
 After that I seem to remember that the route was marked by poles, but not hard to navigate anyway.
-From the hut it’s off track to Mt Olivier.
+From the hut it’s off track to Mt Ollivier.

 The Sealy Tarns Track branches off the Kea Point Track, which starts either near the Aoraki Mt Cook Visitor Centre, or for a shorter version, the White Horse Hill Campground (in the map below).
 That is also the start of the excellent and easier going Hooker Valley Track.